 It is no secret that the Federal Motor Carrier Safety Administration (FMCSA) put a mandate on the usage of Electronic logging device (ELDs) in the year 2015.
 Ever since, the second largest state of the USA, Texas, is the first to adopt this mandate and imply the same for intrastate drivers.
-Texas has made the usage of electronic login devices (ELDs), a compulsion by December 19, 2019 and has also updated its Hours-of-Service code.
+Texas has made the usage of electronic login devices (ELDs), a compulsion.
+The eld compliance date by December 19, 2019 and has also updated its Hours-of-Service code.
 By updating the hours of service code the state has made it obligatory for intrastate truckers to apply ELDs in their work.

 For Compliance it is important that every commercial motor vehicle (CMV), transporting goods intrastate must keep themselves updated with this new rule.

 ELD is a login device that records hours of service providing vehicle diagnostics and driver information.
 It has proved to be more efficient that other devices serving in the favour of the trucking business and therefore has been accepted by most after the FMCSA mandate.
 It is said that after Texas coming in line with the mandate, Florida is next to follow the mandate too.